-Rule 52 Rapporteurs
+Rule 53 Rapporteurs

-1. Each commission, acting on a proposal from its chairman, shall appoint a rapporteur or, in duly motivated cases, two rapporteurs to draw up a draft opinion.
-In urgent cases the chairman may, after informing the Secretary-General, apply a written procedure to appoint a rapporteur.
+1. Each commission, acting on a proposal from its chairman, shall appoint a rapporteur or, in duly motivated cases, two rapporteurs to draw up a draft opinion or report.
+The chairman's proposal shall be circulated to members with the agenda.
+In the case of late referrals, the chairman's proposal shall be forwarded to members at the latest one week before the beginning of the meeting.